mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/utils/bytecomparable/ByteComparable.md

 The values are prefix-free, because no exponent’s encoding can be a prefix of another, and the mantissas can never have a `00` byte at any place other than the last byte, and thus all (1)-(4) are satisfied.

+## Nulls and empty encodings

+Some types in Cassandra (e.g. numbers) admit null values that are represented as empty byte buffers.
+This is distinct from null byte buffers, which can also appear in some cases.
+Particularly, null values in clustering columns, when allowed by the type, are interpreted as empty byte buffers, encoded with the empty separator `0x3F`.
+Unspecified clustering columns (at the end of a clustering specification), possible with `COMPACT STORAGE` or secondary indexes, use the null separator `0x3E`.

 ## Reversed types

 Reversing a type is straightforward: flip all bits of the encoded byte sequence.
 Since the source type encoding must satisfy (3) and (4), the flipped bits also do for the reversed comparator.
 (It is also true that if the source type satisfies (1)-(2), the reversed will satisfy these too.)

-In a sequence we also must correct the `null` encoding for a reversed type (since it must be greater than all values).
+In a sequence we also must correct the empty encoding for a reversed type (since it must be greater than all values).
 Instead of `0x3F` we use `0x41` as the separator byte.
+Null encodings are not modified, as nulls compare smaller even in reversed types.